christopherMills/nc-news-fend/README.md

 FRONT END - HOSTED ON NETLIFY
 ```

-## Installilng this on your machine
+## Installing this on your machine

 ### Prerequisites